 Trauma Burn Center

-Leland Gayheart was a 23 year old firefighter that lost his life due to a devastating burn injury in 1991.
-As a tribute, the Leland Gayheart Prevention Award was created to encourage prevention programs within local fire departments.
 An honorarium is awarded annually to fire departments whose innovative efforts have demonstrated a statewide, countywide, or citywide impact on prevention and fire safety.
 This award is presented in joint effort by the Gayheart family and the University of Michigan Trauma Burn Center.
 This prestigious award includes an $1,000 honorarium and a plaque.
-Submit a nomination proposal by September 10, 2020.
+Submit a nomination proposal by September 15, 2021.